...one of the most highly

 In addition the variable u is sometimes expressed as an amplitude φ, in our implementation we always use u.

-Finally note that our functions all take the elliptic modulus k as the first argument - this is for alignment with the Elliptic Integrals (but is different from other implementations, for example Mathworks).
+Finally note that our functions all take the elliptic modulus as the first argument - this is for alignment with the Elliptic Integrals.

-There are twelve functions for computing the twelve individual Jacobi elliptic functions: jacobi_cd, jacobi_cn, jacobi_cs, jacobi_dc, jacobi_dn, jacobi_ds, jacobi_nc, jacobi_nd, jacobi_ns, jacobi_sc, jacobi_sd and jacobi_sn.
+There are twenve functions for computing the twelve individual Jacobi elliptic functions: jacobi_cd, jacobi_cn, jacobi_cs, jacobi_dc, jacobi_dn, jacobi_ds, jacobi_nc, jacobi_nd, jacobi_ns, jacobi_sc, jacobi_sd and jacobi_sn.